SoutheastPHPConf/southeastphp.com/readme.md

 _This guide assumes you have already successfully installed shared Homestead on your machine and can SSH into it._

-1. Configure the Homestead.yml file
+1. Configure the shared Homestead.yml file
     - Map the domain `southeastphp.co.app` to your cloned repository public path
 2. Add the domain to `/etc/hosts` with sudo access
-    - `192.168.10.10  southeastphp.co.app` as in Homestead.yml `ip` and the domain
+    - `192.168.10.10  southeastphp.co.app` as in Homestead.yml `ip` and the domain you chose
     - Or use [cogitatio/vagrant-hostsupdater](laravel-hostsupdater) or similar to automate this
 3. In another terminal window change to project directory and run `vagrant up` (or `homestead up` if you set up the shortcut alias) to start the Vagrant Homestead instance
     - If the box is already running, run provisioning to apply your changes: